One of the biggest expenses of any wedding is the venue.

 All those flowers and greenery really pack a visual punch – bonus if there's a water feature or sculptures.

 Generally these places will not allow you to have your reception there (the food and drinks can negatively impact the local insects) but it's an awesome option for the ceremony.

-A botanical garden wedding would look at smell so amazing!
+A botanical garden wedding would look and smell so amazing!

 Sure, many museums double as event spaces and charge a fee to use the space but – some are free for use to alumni or annual pass members so check yours out.